-- 1. Install the bottle nut adapter (1) and Teflon washer (2) on the nitrous bottle (3).
+- 1. Install the bottle nut and 4AN nipple (1) on the nitrous bottle (3).
 Tighten securely. - 2.
 Loosely install the bottle mounting brackets (4) on the nitrous bottle, as shown in Figure 3E. - 3.
 Locate the bottle/bracket assembly in the desired mounting location, ensuring that the location will provide easy access to the bottle valve, hose connection, and bracket clamp bolts to facilitate bottle changing. - 4.
 Use the assembled bottle/bracket unit as a pattern to mark and drill four 5/16" holes in the mounting surface.

 CAUTION!
-When drilling or punching holes for these brackets, be aware what component, wires, or hoses are located or routed behind the general area to avoid vehicle or equipment malfunction.
+When drilling or punching holes for these brackets, be aware what components, wires, or hoses are located or routed behind the general area to avoid vehicle or equipment malfunction.